youchen/academic-project/2015_05/README.txt

 	1> With legal Arguments:

 			0> $ java -jar TwitterSearch.jar
-				(OR Simply double-click the jar file)
+				(OR Simply double-click the "Runnable jar file")